How to Treat Split Nails

 When you’re removing polish, switch to OPI’s Nail Lacquer Expert Touch Remover, a non-drying formula that leaves cuticles soft and supple.

-Taking the supplement Biotin is another effective way of strengthening brittle nails, though please note this isn’t a quick fix.
-It takes up to six months for a complete regrowth and to notice major improvements.
+Taking the supplement Biotin is another effective way of strengthening brittle nails.
+Though, please note, this isn’t a quick fix, and you should consult your physician before starting any new regimen.
+In general, it can take up to six months for a complete regrowth and for you to notice any major improvements.